VenomRaiders/.github/profile/README.md

 ## Hello there👋

 Welcome to <b>Venomraiders</b>.
-A rising organization in Cameroon with a Mission to help *aspiring developer/Soon to be developers* know how to code
+A rising organization in Cameroon with a Mission to help *aspiring developers* know how to code.
 The whole world is going digital.
-A great time to get into the tech industry!
+It's a great time to get into the tech industry!
 Our goal is to help as many people as possible learn how to code and be able to earn while being a developer.<br>

-You're contirbutions on this organization will be greatly appreciated.
+I would greatly appreciate your thoughts on this organization.
-We hope through this organization, you get to level up and have a community that can bring the best out of you!
+Through this organization, you get to level up and have a community that can bring the best out of you!
 Please feel free to open pull <b>requests</b>!

 This organization is managed by a [team of great individuals!](https://github.com/orgs/VenomRaiders/people)